andy-brinkmeyer/cranioq-back/README.md

 Make sure you installed the `psycopg2` Python package and run the Django database migrations after setting up everything:
 `python manage.py migrate`

+# Create the Plagiocephaly Questionnaire
+After setting up the application and running all migratrions you can create the pre-defined Plagiocephaly questionnaire template by using the `cranioq_back.plagio_questionnaire.create_questionnaire` function.
+Simply open a Django shell using `python manage.py shell` and import the function.
+It takes one argument, the database to use and reverts to `default` if no input is provided.